wagnerp4/m3sgg/docs/training.rst

 Training Guide
 ==============

-This guide provides comprehensive information about training models in DLHM VidSGG.
+This guide provides comprehensive information about training models in M3SGG.

 Training Overview
 -----------------